sarahkwak/sciencify/Readme.md

 ![ToolBar](hero.png)
 ## The best and most scientific Chrome Extension in the world

-Sciencify will block users visiting unscientific website like foxnews.com and redirect them regit science site like sciencemag.com
+Sciencify will block users visiting unscientific website like foxnews.com and redirect them to proven site like bbc.com/science.

 ![ChromeExtension](chromeextension.png)